Harassment Policy (Administrative/Support Staff and Students) as per the VWU Policy and Procedure Handbook

 If a member of the University community believes that he or she has been a victim of harassment by another member of the University community, he or she is encouraged to discuss the concern with his or her supervisor.

-In the case of a student allegedly harassing an employee, the employee is encouraged to discuss the concern with the Vice President for Campus Life and Operational Management or the Director of Residence Life.
+In the case of a student allegedly harassing an employee, the employee is encouraged to discuss the concern with the Senior Vice President or the Director of Residence Life.
 The matter may then be taken through the Community Arbitration System (see Standards of Student Conduct.)
 If the alleged victim is not comfortable with going to his/her supervisor, he or she should discuss the concern with the appropriate vice president in charge of the employee's department.
-In the case of a student who feels that he/she has been a victim of harassment by a member of the Administrative or Support Staff, he/she is encouraged to discuss the concern with the Vice President for Campus Life and Operational Management.
-If the alleged victim is not comfortable with going to the Vice President for Campus Life and Operational Management, he/she should discuss the concern with the Director of Residence Life.
+In the case of a student who feels that he/she has been a victim of harassment by a member of the Administrative or Support Staff, he/she is encouraged to discuss the concern with the Senior Vice President.
+If the alleged victim is not comfortable with going to the Senior Vice President, he/she should discuss the concern with the Director of Residence Life.
 As a result of that discussion, the individual bringing the concern may select one of three courses of action: proceed with a formal complaint; ask the supervisor/vice president to attempt an informal resolution of the matter; or drop the complaint.

 If the individual decides to drop the complaint, the appropriate vice president (or Executive Director of Intercollegiate Athletics) will decide what, if any, further action shall be taken against the alleged harasser.